quophyie/quantal-logger/README.md

    return Promise.resolve("some logging at log point 2") }

+const myMainMethod = () => {
     // traceId will be created here and added to the log line if does not exist logPoint1()
     // The traceId created at log point 1 will be used here automatically and added to the log line .then(logPoint2)
+}
 ```

 ####  Throwing and logging exception